 You are here

-In addition, to further engage and empower the Cuban people, regulatory changes allow the importation of certain goods and services produced by independent Cuban entrepreneurs.
+Regarding imports from Cuba, importation of certain goods and services produced by independent Cuban entrepreneurs is allowed.
 More information on permitted imports is available here.

 U.S.-Cuba Trade Facts

-Cuba is currently our 147th largest goods trading partner with $180 million in total (two way) goods trade during 2015.
-Goods exports totaled $180 million; there were no goods imports.
-The U.S. goods trade surplus with Cuba was $180 million in 2015.
+Cuba is currently our 141th largest goods trading partner with $247 million in total (two way) goods trade during 2016.
+Goods exports totaled $247 million.
+The U.S. goods trade surplus with Cuba was $247 million in 2016.

 - Cuba was the United States' 127th largest goods export market in 2015.